peacefixation/peacefixation.github.io/_posts/2016-05-26-haskell-part-2.md

     putStrLn (greeting)
 {% endhighlight %}

-Well, that was simpler than my first program, and there's nothing new to mention, so I'll move straight on to the first challenge.
+Well, that was simpler than my first program and there's nothing new to mention so I'll move straight on to the first challenge.

 > Write a new version of the program without using any variables